 - Coordinate the activities of the students in the program with that of the students in the regular classroom. - Explain the assignments from the regular classroom teachers to the students. - Offer tutorial assistance to students as time permits. - Maintain records of students assigned to ISS. - When there are no students in ISS, the teacher duties will include hall duty, restroom duty, bus duty, lunchroom duty, emergency substitution duty, and grounds duty. - Classroom teachers are to provide the ISS teacher and students with assignments for the number of days that a student is assigned to In-School Suspension (ISS).
 The classroom teacher is to assign the ISS student work that is sufficient in quantity, scope and developmentally appropriate (on the student's level of comprehension) for the duration of the student's stay in ISS.
-The regular classroom teacher is to grade completed assignments and give the ISS student the same credit for the assignments as awarded other students for the same assignments. - The ISS teacher will administer any test that a student is required to take while assigned to ISS and will return the results and all other completed work to the regular classroom teacher. - The regular classroom teacher may be instructed by the Principal or Assistant Principal to go to the In-House classroom during his/her planning period to assist in coordinating students' assignments with the ISS teacher if necessary.
+The regular classroom teacher is to grade completed assignments and give the ISS student the same credit for the assignments as awarded other students for the same assignments. - The ISS teacher will administer any test that a student is required to take while assigned to ISS and will - return the results and all other completed work to the regular classroom teacher.

+The regular classroom teacher may be instructed by the Principal or Assistant Principal to go to - The regular classroom teacher may be instructed by the Principal or Assistant Principal to go to the In-House classroom during his/her planning period to assist in coordinating students' assignments with the ISS teacher if necessary.